-WASHINGTON, D.C. — Congress’ promise to cover Patient Protection and Affordable Care Act (ACA) risk-corridor liabilities only to revoke that duty in vaguely worded appropriations riders is a “bait-and-switch” tactic that leaves the government completely unaccountable, a quartet of insurers tell the U.S. Supreme Court in a trio of Feb.
-4 petitions (Land of Lincoln Mutual Health Insurance Co. v.
-United States, No. N/A, Moda Health Plan Inc. v.
-United States, No. 18-1028, Blue Cross and Blue Shield of North Carolina v.
-United States, No. 17-2154, Maine Community Health Options v.
+WASHINGTON, D.C. — The United States never grapples with the disastrous consequences and far-reaching impact a decision allowing the government to simply skip out on Patient Protection and Affordable Care Act (ACA) risk-corridor obligations, a pair of insurers tell the U.S. Supreme Court in reply briefs filed May 22 and May 24 (Land of Lincoln Mutual Health Insurance Co. v.
+United States, No. 18-1038, Moda Health Plan Inc., et al. v.
+United States, No. 18-1028, Maine Community Health Options v.
 United States, No. 18-1023, U.S. Sup.).

-PATERSON, N.J. — A New Jersey man seeks damages in a Feb.
-1 complaint filed in a New Jersey court from New Jersey Property Liability Insurance Guaranty Association (NJPLIGA) for injuries suffered in a motor vehicle accident (Charles McQueen v.
-New Jersey Property Liability Insurance Guaranty Association, No. PAS-L-000353-19, N.J.
-Super., Passaic Co.).
+HACKENSACK, N.J. — On May 14, a woman seeks uninsured motorist (UIM) bodily injury benefits from the New Jersey Property Liability Insurance Guaranty Association (NJPLIGA) for injuries sustained when an unidentified driver and vehicle struck her (Andrea Diaz v.
+New Jersey Property Liability Insurance Guaranty Association, et al., No. BER-L-003726-19, N.J.
+Super., Bergen Co.).

 NEW YORK — An Irish reinsurer of life insurance policies on May 7 sought to have a New York federal bankruptcy court recognize a foreign main liquidation proceeding concerning an alleged $1 billion deficit (In re Ballantyne Re Plc, Chapter 15, No. 19-11490, S.D.
 N.Y.
 Bkcy.).